 By referring any patient at risk of or living with macular disease to the MDFA, as part of an integrated care model, you are ensuring patients will be better supported to improve their understanding of their condition, minimise risk factors for progression and live optimally.

 While you may know of MDFA through its public awareness campaigns, such as its Macular Month initiative each year, the organisation has four pillars of work – prevention and early detection, patient support, advocacy and research.

 MDFA’s remit is to provide right information at the right time and provide tele-coaching, information education and support.
 Through our National Helpline and other service offerings, MDFA can support your patients, their families and carers from early diagnosis and throughout their journey with macular disease.
 MDFA provides free information and support to Australians living with or at risk of macular disease with tele coaching, free resources, peer to peer support.
 MDFA provides a united voice for the macular disease community.
-We provide services, resources to support the community to minimise progressive vision loss and life optimally with macular conditions..
+We provide services, resources to support the community to minimise progressive vision loss and live optimally with macular conditions.

 Eye health professionals are encouraged to connect their patients to MDFA at the earliest opportunity for expert, independent and free advice, and support.

 Significant work has been achieved in recent times to integrate patient clinical care between optometrists, orthoptists, and ophthalmologists.
 MDFA, however, continues to experience a high demand from new and existing patients seeking disease specific information, and other non-clinical advice such as diet and lifestyle and highly valued resources and information to live optimally with macular disease.